×

 9. Cassava Bread, Caribbean

-In the Caribbean, cassava bread was a food of necessity.
-Made from the cassava root, it provided a gluten-free, sustainable carbohydrate source for the impoverished and during times of food scarcity.
+Over in the Caribbean, cassava bread wasn't just food, it was a necessity.
+Made from the root, it provided people with a gluten-free, sustainable carb source that fed the impoverished during times where food was scarce.

 Nadya-Spetnitskaya-Toyiqxf9-Ys-UnsplashPhoto by Nadya Spetnitskaya on Unsplash